top of page

 • 4 min read

 My name is James Nathan.
-I’m 36, living in Richmond, London, with my fiancé and our golden retriever/cocker, Manuka.
-My journey has been anything but linear, but every twist has shaped how I help businesses unlock real growth today.
+I’m 36 years old, living in Richmond, London, with my fiancé and our lovely golden retriever/cocker, Manuka.
+My journey has not been a straight line.
+Every twist and turn has helped me learn how to assist businesses in unlocking real growth today.

-When it came time for a gap year, I already knew I wanted to work.
-I started at Ballymaloe Cookery School, where 5am starts and 12-hour days were the norm.
-Feeding chickens, cooking, and learning from the best.
-Three months later, I left with a merit and a new respect for discipline.
+When it came time for a gap year, I already knew I wanted to keep working.
+I enrolled in Ballymaloe Cookery School, where 5 am starts and 12-hour days were the norm.
+From feeding chickens to cooking delicious meals, I learned a new respect for discipline and hard work.
+After three months, I left with both a merit certificate and invaluable life lessons.

-Next up was a ski instructor course, with B.A.S.I in Zermatt.
-Having skied since I was three, I thought it would be all powder, carving and late night bars.
-The reality?
-More classroom than slopes, and a serious amount of focus required.
-But I left qualified to teach others, which was the goal.
+Next, I joined a ski instructor course with B.A.S.I in Zermatt.
+I had been skiing since I was three, and I initially thought it would be all about powder, carving, and late-night bars.
+The reality was quite different, focusing more on classroom learning than slopes.
+However, by the end of the course, I achieved my qualification to teach, which was the real goal.

-After this, I headed to Greece to be a chef at a private members club on the coast.
-This was 7 months of 35 degree heat, a substantial amount of ouzo, and a lot of fun.
-After this I found myself back in the UK cooking in a Michelin starred restaurant.
+Following that, I went to Greece and worked as a chef at a private members club on the coast.
+This experience lasted seven months, filled with 35-degree heat, a substantial amount of ouzo, and plenty of fun.
+Afterwards, I found myself back in the UK, cooking in a Michelin-starred restaurant.

-At 19, I landed at New London Wine, a well-known merchant in Battersea.
-Over three years, I learned the ropes of fine wine trading, then moved through four more independents across London.
-I started at the bottom and worked my way up, until I hit the top in each.
+At 19, I started working at New London Wine, a well-known merchant in Battersea.
+During three years there, I learned everything about fine wine trading.
+Eventually, I moved through four more independent merchants across London.
+I began at the bottom and worked my way to the top in each.

-What I noticed everywhere: these businesses had little or no digital presence.
-So, I became “the digital man”, building websites, optimising them, and opening up new revenue streams.
-At Albion Wine Shippers, I launched a spirits division, scoured whisky auctions for rare bottles, and built an online following for products you’d never be able to shift in a shop.
-This digital pivot changed everything for these merchants.
+What I noticed everywhere was the limited digital presence of these businesses.
+So, I embraced the title of “the digital man.”
+I built websites, optimized them, and unlocked new revenue streams.
+At Albion Wine Shippers, I launched a spirits division.
+I scoured whisky auctions for rare bottles and built an online following for products that wouldn’t typically sell in a shop.
+This digital pivot revolutionized these merchants.

 Entrepreneurial Spark: Pull The Cork

-After 3½ years at Albion, I hit the same wall, nowhere left to grow.
-Catching up with a friend running a winery in the south of France, we asked: why not launch our own online wine retail business?
+After 3½ years at Albion, I reached a wall.
+There was nowhere left to grow.
+I caught up with a friend who was running a winery in the south of France, and we pondered why we shouldn't launch our own online wine retail business.

-And so, Pull The Cork was born, riding the wave of the UK’s natural wine movement.
-I didn’t know everything about natural wine, but I knew how to sell and scale.
-In just two months, we had 200+ wines on the platform, many totally new to the UK market, and on an allocation basis.
+That’s how Pull The Cork was launched, riding the wave of the UK’s natural wine movement.
+I didn’t know everything about natural wine, but I understood how to sell and scale.
+Within just two months, we had over 200 wines on the platform, many of which were totally new to the UK market and offered on an allocation basis.

-I handled logistics, sourcing, relationship-building, tasting, writing and growth.
-My blog quickly built a cult following, with 30,000 monthly visits within four months, thanks in part to my part-time business; Market Jar.
+I was responsible for logistics, sourcing, building relationships, tasting wines, and driving growth.
+My blog quickly attracted a cult following, achieving 30,000 monthly visits within four months.
+This initial success was further fueled by my part-time business, Market Jar.

 Scaling Up: The LWS Merger

-Eight months in, I found a struggling wholesaler—London Wine Shippers (LWS).
-It turned out to be the same company I’d worked for at 19, now under new ownership and £30k in debt, but with a prime warehouse and central London presence.
-We merged Pull The Cork with LWS, and with a lean team, we became a powerhouse, shipping two pallets of e-commerce orders a day at our peak.
-Covid made us “essential,” and we kept London supplied with wine and spirits through lockdown.
+Eight months later, I discovered a struggling wholesaler: London Wine Shippers (LWS).
+Ironically, it was the same company I had worked for at 19, now under new ownership and £30k in debt.
+Despite its challenges, it had a prime warehouse and central London presence.
+We merged Pull The Cork with LWS.
+With a lean team, we became a powerful operation, shipping two pallets of e-commerce orders a day at our peak.
+During the pandemic, we were deemed "essential," keeping London supplied with wine and spirits during the lockdown.

-But as the business grew, so did the challenges.
-Internal politics and questionable decisions from the LWS side made it impossible to build the business I envisioned.
-After 18 months, I exited, a tough but ultimately right decision.
+As the business grew, however, so did the challenges.
+Internal politics and questionable decisions from the LWS side made it increasingly hard to build the business I envisioned.
+After 18 months, I made the tough but necessary decision to exit, even though I knew it was the right choice.

 Market Jar: Building Growth for Others

-Fast forward eight years, and I’m still at the helm of Market Jar.
-I’ve worked with household names, exciting startups, and celebs, and I know what it takes to drive high-ticket growth.
+Fast forward eight years, and I’m still leading Market Jar.
+I've collaborated with household names, groundbreaking startups, and even celebrities.
+I understand what it takes to drive high-ticket growth and yield results.

-Having worked with all sides of the agency model, we are now re-starting with a new offer, because I’ve since been on both sides of the agency table, burned by churn, and frustrated by outdated models that don’t serve the client - and at the end of the day, we’re all here for the client!
+Having worked with all sides of the agency model, we are redefining our offer.
+I’ve experienced the frustrations of being burned by high churn rates and outdated models that do not serve clients effectively.
+At the end of the day, our focus is always on the client!

 That’s why we do things differently.
-Most agencies lock you in at £5/6k a month, but we focus on results, not retainers.
-Our clients now pay a flat £24k upfront (or £12k at the start, and £12k at month 3) for six months of hands-on growth.
+Most agencies lock you into retainers of £5/6k a month, but we concentrate on results, not retainers.
+Our clients now pay a flat fee of £24k upfront, or split into £12k at the start and £12k at month three.
+This payment covers six months of hands-on growth.

-We’re not here to drown you in reports or lock you into endless contracts.
-We’re here to drive real, measurable growth, so you can focus on running your business while we handle the rest.
-With a clear, jargon-free approach and relentless focus on ROI, you’ll always know exactly where you stand and how your investment is performing.
+We’re not interested in overwhelming you with reports or tying you to endless contracts.
+We aim to create measurable, real growth so you can focus on running your business while we manage everything else.
+With a clear, jargon-free approach and an unwavering focus on ROI, you will always know your current standing and how your investment is performing.

-You’ll receive a customised plan of attack across six modules, specifically designed for businesses at the growth stage point (proven sales).
-You’ll emerge with expert guidance and grounded systems to puncture your business through expansion.
+You will receive a customized growth plan across six modules specifically designed for businesses at the growth stage point (with proven sales).
+You'll gain expert guidance and grounded systems to push your business towards expansion.

-And, instead of the usual agency retainer, which will cost you £96,000 over two years, all we ask for is £24,000.
-No bloated retainers.
-No endless ‘strategy’ decks.
-No waiting 6 months to maybe see movement.
-Just results, fast, without the usual agency baggage.
+Instead of the typical agency retainer costing £96,000 over two years, we ask for only £24,000.
+There are no inflated retainers, no endless “strategy” decks, and no waiting six months to see any movement.
+Just fast results, free from the usual agency baggage.

 Looking Back, Moving Forward